machineagency/science-jubilee/docs/building/index.md

 (build-guides)=
 # Build Guides

-To use `science_jubilee`, you'll need to build both the Jubilee motion platform as well as tools to use on the machine.
+To use `science-jubilee`, you'll need to build both the Jubilee motion platform as well as tools to use on the machine.

 ## Building a Jubilee